The first aquarium in Phuket

 I happened to be visiting the Panwa Aquarium on a very unusual day: a rescue team was rushing in a dolphin kept wet in a stretcher on the back of a pickup truck.
 The poor dolphin was gently but quickly carried to a large pool.
 One of the crew walked down into the pool, slowly pulled the dolphin into the water and pushed it in circles around the pool, occasionally pulling his head out of the water to breathe.

-The dolphin was slowly recovering and to everyone’s relief, started to swim.
-He was found on a riverbank of Koh Sirey, a small nearby island connected to Phuket by a short bridge, and was to be kept for a short time, have some blood tests done, then released in the open sea.
+The dolphin was slowly recovering and, to everyone’s relief, started to swim.
+He was found on a riverbank of Koh Sirey, a small nearby island connected to Phuket by a short bridge, and was to be kept for a short time, have some blood tests done, and then released in the open sea.

 If you drive to the aquarium, take the time to continue up to the Panwa View Point, a nice 360˚ panorama view from a hill not far from Andacura Beachfront collextion Panwa Phuket (formerly Novotel Panwa).
 You can also have lunch or dinner at The Cove Restaurant on Ao Yon Beach nearby.